corbfon/radar180/README.md

 * Solution 2:
   * [Average points for a team](http://localhost:4200/teams?season=2016&team=DAL&returnFields=teamId,abbr,fullName,nick,seasonScoresAvg.pointTotal)
   * [Average points, by period, for a single team](http://localhost:4200/teams?season=2016&team=DAL&returnFields=teamId,abbr,fullName,nick,seasonScoresAvg)

+### Explanation

+There are three query parameters which can be used with the `/teams` endpoint: `season`, `team`, `returnFields`. `season` is required. `team` can be used to query the teams by their abbreviations, and `returnFields` can be used in order to mask fields to return. `returnFields` is a comma separated list.
+If `returnFields` is specified, the endpoint adds information based on whether or not the field was requested. e.g. if `returnFields=teamId,abbr`, then `byeWeek` is not calculated and added.

+### Two vs One Endpoint

+After completing the exercise, it occurs to me that this is probably considered one endpoint, instead of the "TWO endpoints," as stated in the problem statement.
+The reason I provided a single endpoint is that the success criteria of the second endpoint directly relies on the data that could be provided by the first, namely, it requires `byeWeek` to be added for a single team.
+Since the base document was still to be a team, and the data was reliant, it made sense to me to provide a single endpoint.

+If I were to change the endpoint to better fulfill the "TWO endpoints" success criteria, I would allow the user to "rebase" the root document by adding another route parameter.
+E.g. `/teams/seasonScoresAvg` would utilize the same logic, but rebase the returned document to the `team.seasonScoresAvg`

 ### Additional Examples